Xunnamius/black-flag-extensions/README.md

 Further, the checks enabled by these configuration keys:

 - Are run on Black Flag's [second][14] parsing pass except where noted.
-This allows BFE to perform checks against argument _values_ in addition to the mere argument existence checks enabled by vanilla yargs.
+This allows BFE to perform checks against argument _values_ in addition to the argument existence checks enabled by vanilla yargs.

 - Will ignore the existence of the